wp-plugins/simple-ajax-chat/readme.txt

 **Features**

+* NEW: Display chat messages in ascending or descending order
-* NEW: strong anti-spam filters
+* Strong anti-spam filters
 * Plug-n-play functionality
 * Designed to be the simplest possible *persistent* chat
 * No configuration required, just include shortcode or template tag